Amzzy78/ecstatic_dance-limerick/README.md

 # ![Image of Mobile Mockup] (../assets/images/mobile.jpg)

-Logo svg image not loading on desktop running firefox.Trouble shooting to fix the problem.
+SVG Logo image not loading on desktop running firefox and also I could not set the image exactly where I wanted it.Trouble shooting to fix the problem.
+Experimented with inline and using svg as an img, as an object, and nothing seemed to fix the problem.
+Finally settled on using as a background image on the hero section.
+Then the text-tagline in the hero was out of alignment with the logo and this took some time to get right and I am not happy with where the p text is sitting in the section but for now it will do so I can move on.
+Also in the future I would like to animate the image logo.

+Validating code.